-Giant emojis painted on house roil California community
+Giant emoji painted on house roil California community

 One speaker called the paint job graffiti and another said it was an attack on neighbors.

-Both bright yellow emojis are cross-eyed and have distinctly big eyelashes.
+Both bright yellow emoji are cross-eyed and have distinctly big eyelashes.

 One has a goofy expression with its tongue hanging out.
 The other has its mouth zippered shut.